edcarp/python-intermediate-esces/_episodes/08-geopandas.md

 ---
-title: Data Ingest and Visualization - Matplotlib and Pandas
+title: A brief introduction to geospatial data
-teaching: 40
+teaching: 30
-exercises: 65
+exercises: 45
 questions:
     - "What can I do with geospatial data in Python?"
     - "How can I visualise and analyse this data?"